MostafaAmin0/MostafaAmin0/README.md

 - 🔭 I’m currently Software Engineer and Mobile Application Developer
-- 🌱 I’m currently learning Computer Vision & Backend & Compiler Design
+- 🌱 I’m currently learning Backend & Compiler Design
 - 👯 I’m looking to collaborate on more and more projects 😅
 - 📫 How to reach me:
   - [G-Mail](https://mostafa.aminmk@gmail.com)